Global Bandwidth Research Service

 - International bandwidth usage from 2002 to 2013 for 171 countries

 - Effect of network upgrades and new cable construction on supply, competition, and pricing

-- Implications of Internet video and traffic growth on long-haul bandwidth demand
+- Implications of network evolution on long-haul bandwidth demand

 - Summary table of planned submarine cables, including cable name, route, ownership, projected capacity and construction cost, landing stations, and ready-for-service dates